Symptoms...Small and sagging breasts Small breasts Sagging breasts Breasts are different sized or asymmetrical

 The implant will be placed under the mammary gland if the breast is only slightly sagged and if the patient has enough breast tissue to cover the implant.
 The implant will be placed under the pectoral muscle if the woman has too little breast tissue.
 The pectoral muscle will act as additional padding over the implant.
 The muscle will cover the implant even if there is a reduction of fatty tissue in the breast due to weight loss or other reasons.
 Large implants cannot be put under the pectoral muscle.

-At ArtiaClinic, patients stay in the clinic for one night after the operation.
 Active exercises should be avoided during the first few days after the operation.

 The patient can start performing easier physical activities from the third day (for example driving a car, going shopping), but should avoid any stressful lifting.
 The bandages and stitches will be removed 7 to 10 days after the operation.